joelakwam/movie-reviews-sentiment-analyzer/README.md

 1. Since the dataset used was unorganised - each review was stored in its individual TXT file, so, I had to develop a [Python script](https://github.com/joelakwam/data-processing-script) that loops through the directory containing the TXT files and saves each review in one newly created CSV file.
 2. Data Wrangling using Python - parsing the corpus to make it suitable for training by removing, **WHITESPACES, PUNCTUATION MARKS, INTEGERS, HTML tags** and transforming the corpus to **LOWERCASE**.
 3. Utilizing the **NLTK Library** for parsing the corpus by removing **STOPWORDS, TOKENIZING** and **STEMMING**.

+## Results.
+- I trained the model using various Machine Learning algorithms and below were the results with their respective accuracy:-
+1. Logistic Regression (90%)
+2. Decision Tree Classifier (72%)
+3. Random Forest Classifier (86%)
+4. Naive Bayes (87%)